 There are many tools available for setting priorities, such as a matrix which combines the consequence of not doing a job in a certain time frame with the probability of that consequence occurring.
 For example, if a pump has a noisy bearing, the consequence of that problem resulting in a breakdown is probably known – say 4 hours of downtime to change the pump, with a production loss of $20,000.
 This can be multiplied by the probability of the breakdown occurring before the next scheduled shutdown to calculate the risk.
 If this probability is 50%, then it is a $10,000 risk.

 The problem with using this kind of calculation for each and every work order is that, while the consequence of not doing a job may be easily determined, the probability of that consequence occurring is often an educated guess, usually based on the experience and knowledge of people who are very familiar with the equipment and its history.
 Note that the consequence of a breakdown is sometimes recorded as an “equipment criticality” rating which some believe should be used for setting work priorities.
-Because criticality ratings do not include the probability of failure for various failure modes and may not be up to date they are not a great help for this purpose (see “Criticality ratings – are they of value?“).
+Because criticality ratings do not include the probability of failure for various failure modes and may change they are not a great help for this purpose (see “Criticality ratings – are they of value?“).

 In the end, the risk calculation determines when a job should be done.
 In practice, if work priorities are being set by experienced and knowledgeable Maintenance and Operating supervisors, they do not need to make a calculation.
 They can make a judgement call on how soon a job should be done that will be every bit as useful as a formal risk calculation.
-In all my years of looking at ways of setting priorities, I have never seen a “priority matrix” actually being used, although they often show up in maintenance business processes and manuals.
+In all my years of looking at ways of setting priorities, I have never seen a “priority matrix” actually being routinely used, although they often show up in maintenance business processes and manuals.